 After placing the suspect in handcuffs, one of the officers turned to Glik and said, “I think you have taken enough pictures.”
 Glik replied, “I am recording this.
 I saw you punch him.”
 An officer1 then approached Glik and asked if Glik’s cell phone recorded audio.
 When Glik affirmed that he was recording audio, the officer placed him in handcuffs, arresting him for, inter alia, unlawful audio recording in violation of Massachusetts’s wiretap statute.
 Glik was taken to the South Boston police station.
 In the course of booking, the police confiscated Glik’s cell phone and a computer flash drive and held them as evidence.

 Glik was eventually charged with violation of the wiretap statute, Mass.
 Gen. Laws ch.
 272, § 99(C)(1), disturbing the peace, id. ch.
 272, § 53(b), and aiding in the escape of a prisoner, id. ch.
 268, § 17.
 Acknowledging lack of probable cause for the last of these charges, the Commonwealth voluntarily dismissed the count of aiding in the escape of a prisoner.
 In February 2008, in response to Glik’s motion to dismiss, the Boston Municipal Court disposed of the remaining two charges for disturbance of the peace and violation of the wiretap statute.
 With regard to the former, the court noted that the fact that the “officers were unhappy they were being recorded during an arrest ․ does not make a lawful exercise of a First Amendment right a crime.”
-Likewise, the court found no probable cause supporting the wiretap charge, because the law requires a secret recording and the officers admitted that Glik had used his cell phone openly and in plain view to obtain the video and audio recording.
+Likewise, the court found no probable cause supporting the wiretap charge because the law requires a secret recording and the officers admitted that Glik had used his cell phone openly and in plain view to obtaining the video and audio recording.

 Glik filed an internal affairs complaint with the Boston Police Department following his arrest, but to no avail.
 The Department did not investigate his complaint or initiate disciplinary action against the arresting officers.
 In February 2010, Glik filed a civil rights action against the officers and the City of Boston in the United States District Court for the District of Massachusetts.
 The complaint included claims under 42 U.S.C. § 1983 for violations of Glik’s First and Fourth Amendment rights, as well as state-law claims under the Massachusetts Civil Rights Act, Mass.
 Gen. Laws ch.
 12, § 11I, and for malicious prosecution.